All Episodes

 And people are scalping tickets to Trump political rallies in some places in New Hampshire, paying as much as $3,000 a ticket to get into a 700-seat arena to hear Trump make a political speech.

-Now, who sells out political events.
+Now, who sells out political events?

-No politicians sells a sells out a town hall.
+No politician sells out a town hall.

-46% of Americans will definitely not vote for Obama.
+Now, buried in this story on Trump, 46% of Americans will definitely not vote for Obama.

 It's buried in this story.

-And in this USA-to-day poll is this, only 38% of Americans say Obama definitely was born in the USA.
+And in this USA Today poll is this, only 38% of Americans say Obama definitely was born in the USA.

 Only 38%.

-You know what the latest is on this whole birth certificate, you think there's a Hawaii state senator who says it's not a question to where he was born.
+There's a Hawaii state senator who says it's not a question of where he was born.

-Nobody, everybody out here understands he was born Here.
+Nobody, everybody out here understands he was born here.

 The question is, why won't he produce the birth certificate?